 The lactose content is as least as 0.8g per 100g of isolate, thus making it a perfect source of protein to moderate lactose intolerants.

-The taste of isolate is usually flavorless if it is not processed with flavors thus it is usually tasteless in its original state.
+The taste of isolate is flavorless if it is not processed with flavors thus, it is tasteless in its original state.
 The isolates are recommended to be consumed within an hour to terminate the dispersion of protein in the beverage.

 It also consists of a very negligible amount of cholesterol, fat, and lactose.
 Some companies later add lactase which helps in faster digestion and adsorption.